Summer Internship Makes a Run at Stopping Cancer

-After completing a summer internship, Lauren Bates, a two-sport student-athlete (cross country and track and field), will officially earn a degree in exercise science from The College at Brockport.
+After completing a summer internship, Lauren Bates, a two-sport student-athlete (cross country and track and field), will officially earn a degree in exercise science from SUNY Brockport.

 As for that internship?
 Well, she’ll be going from running cross country to literally running across the country.

 Bates will serve as a trainer for a group of 30 runners that will run from San Francisco to Boston this summer to support cancer research.
 The program, 4K for Cancer, is organized by the Ulman Cancer Fund and will kick off Sunday as Bates and her team cross the Golden Gate Bridge.

 This fall, Bates — who participated in Brockport’s May Commencement ceremony — will pursue a master’s degree in exercise physiology at the University of North Carolina.
 Her research will focus on exercise oncology.
 It’s a goal she’s had ever since a high school friend, Courtney Wagner, passed away from brain cancer at the age of 18.

 “She really shaped the young adult that I want to be and definitely the career path that I wanted,” Bates said.
 “I’m going into the field of cancer research because I saw the benefits of what exercise did for her.

 “Courtney was originally given eight months to live but ended up living way longer.
 She was really involved in athletics.”

 When it came time to select her internship, Bates was determined to find something that combined the two fields.
 4K for Cancer was exactly what she was looking for.
 Each runner is required to raise $4,500 to benefit the Ulman Cancer Fund.
 But their support for those stricken with cancer extends far beyond a monetary donation.